Visa name

 - •Passport-style photo and completed application via imigrasi.go.id

-Best suited for: Remote employees earning $60,000+ USD annually who want a Bali or Jakarta base · Nomads with savings who can use the Second Home Visa route · Digital creatives drawn to Bali's Canggu and Ubud ecosystems
+Best suited for: Remote employees earning $60,000+ USD annually who want a Bali or Jakarta base · Nomads with the savings to take the Second Home Visa route · Digital creatives drawn to the scenes in Canggu and Ubud

 How much you need